Foursails/foursails-homepage/_posts/2015-4-20-building-sass.md

     // restart the gulp watch task.
     .pipe(plumber())

-    // The changed step will communicate to browser sync when the source
+    // The changed step will analyze which files have changed and require
-    // files change, signaling a refresh.
+    // rebuilding.
     .pipe(changed(paths.output, {extension: '.css'}))

     // The sourcemaps step will automatically generate sourcemaps.